PropertyRentalManager.jar from here.cd [PATH_TO_JAR_DIRECTORY]

 This method would conduct the following operations:

-.An empty file would not be loaded into the ArrayList and PropertyList as the code is designed to read for next()
+data directory if not already exist. (hasDirectory is false)hasClientFile is true.hasPropertyFile is true.hasPairingFile is true.An empty file would not be loaded into the ArrayList and PropertyList as the code is designed to read for next().

 be visualised in the flowchart above.